rfeinman/Sketch-RNN/README.md

 # PyTorch Sketch-RNN

-The goal of this repositority is to provide an accurate implementation of the Sketch-RNN model in PyTorch.
+The goal of this repositority is to provide an accurate PyTorch implementation of the [Sketch-RNN model](https://arxiv.org/abs/1704.03477) from Ha & Eck (2017).
 The [official implementation](https://github.com/tensorflow/magenta/blob/master/magenta/models/sketch_rnn/README.md) is written in TensorFlow, provided through the magenta library.

 ## Existing pytorch repo